-If any county is unsure of the rules as they have been explained please feel free to contact me directly to avoid disappointment at a later date.
+If any county is unsure of the rules as explained, please feel free to contact me directly, to avoid disappointment, later.

 2.3.1.
 Calculating the Number of Registered Scout Programme Sections

 It's worth noting that a group may have more than one registered Scout Programme Section if it has a large number of Scouts.
 Equally a group may have a large number of Scouts and operate over 2/3 nights but may only have one registered Programme Section.